ontologyportal/sumo/README.txt

 natural language format files for languages other than English.

 Files of knowledge that are new and immature belong in the "development" subdirectory.

+There are many videos about SUMO at https://www.youtube.com/@adampease/ to help with learning how to use and extend SUMO.